dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 The FileDialog object lets you specify the starting directory by specifying a value

 for the InitialFileName property.
-In this case, the code uses Excel’s default file
+In this case, the code uses Excel's default file

 path as the starting directory.

 CHAPTER 15  Simple Dialog Boxes    253

-Displaying Excel’s Built-in Dialog Boxes
+Displaying Excel's Built-in Dialog Boxes

-One way to look at VBA is that it’s a tool that lets you mimic Excel commands.
+One way to look at VBA is that it's a tool that lets you mimic Excel commands.
 For

 example, consider this VBA statement: